Last Updated on July 6, 2026

 Ideal Practice Profile

-Mid-sized to growing internal medicine groups seeking scalable, analytics-driven revenue cycle management with reporting visibility.
+Mid-sized to growing internal medicine groups seeking scalable, analytics-driven revenue cycle management with comprehensive reporting visibility, proactive coding oversight, and long-term reimbursement optimization.

 What They Emphasize